Ana Tudela is co-founder of DATADISTA. Investigative economic journalist specialized in new narrative.

 • Environment

-EUROPE - More than 17.000 sites all over Europe are contaminated by the “forever chemical” PFAS, an exclusive, monthslong investigation from 18 European newsrooms shows.
-The investigation “The Forever Pollution Project” reveals an additional 22.000 presumptive contamination sites due to current or past industrial activity.
-The contamination revealed by this project spreads all over Europe.
+EUROPE - Nearly 23,000 sites all over Europe are contaminated by the “forever chemical” PFAS, an exclusive, months-long investigation from 18 European newsrooms shows.
+The investigation “The Forever Pollution Project” revealed an additional 21,500 presumptive contamination sites due to current or past industrial activity.
+This contamination spreads all over Europe.

 • Environment